marcelpetrick/DevNotes/BeenThereSeenThat/20231117_NVIDIA_I_The_Fast_Path_to_Developing_with_LLMs/README.md

 How can we chunk by semantic meaning so the same topic or paragraph isnt split into different chunks?

 Reduce chunk size is one way.
-Others have proposed using semanic similarity metrics (like shown here) to know when a "new" chunk should begin.
+Others have proposed using semantic similarity metrics (like shown here) to know when a "new" chunk should begin.

 I am equally interested in the 2 webinars starting at 9:30, will the webinar be available on demand later?
 I can't choose which to attend.

 Glad to hear it!
 Yes, the sessions will be available on demand.

 Can we also combine RAG methods with a fine-tuned model on our data?
-Or would that just be redudant
+Or would that just be redundant

 Yes!
 We talk about doing exactly that--and why you might want to--in the session "Tailoring LLMs to Your Use Case"